jae-labs/catv/README.md

 - Secure and offline: no internet required, no data sent to third parties
 - Free and open-source: no hidden costs or paywalls

-Designed for simplicity, privacy, and security, working entirely offline and storing your cards locally in SQLite.
-Originally built and tested for macOS, it runs anywhere Ollama is supported.
+Designed for simplicity, privacy, and security.
+Runs entirely offline and stores your cards locally in a SQLite database.
+It was developed and tested on macOS, but works on any platform that supports the Ollama App.

 ## Quick Start